kaapana/kaapana/docs/install.rst

 placed.

 **Mounting points** This are the locations, where all the stateful data is saved at from the platform.
-If you run this script on the default jip server, you can keep the defaults.
+If you run this script on the default kaapana server, you can keep the defaults.
 Otherwise, you should make some adjustments.